 Edwin Scharff receives a call to the art school in Hamburg.
 The Kunstverein Hamburg organizes a first retrospective exhibition in his honour at the Galerie Bock.

 Scharff completes the bronze portal „Das Credo“ for the present-day parish church of St. Mary’s Assumption of the Carmelite monastery Marienthal in Hamminkeln.
 He becomes a member of the Bavarian Academy of Fine Arts, the Hamburg Free Academy of Arts and the Hamburg Secession.

 Scharff begins his work on the bronze relief „Ruth and Boas“.
-First drafts for a landmark for Hamburg („Männer im Boot“) are also created.
+First drafts for a landmark for Hamburg („Männer im Boot“/”men in a boat”) are also created.

 He receives an invitation to participate in the documenta 1955.
 Edwin Scharff dies on 18 May 1955 and is buried at the Ohlsdorf Cemetery in Hamburg